lcsimmons/lcsimmons.github.io/content/blog/CTFLearnBinary.md

 No dummy...
 1 + 1 != 0...
 ```

-So, how do we get it to say "1 + 1 != 0..."
+So, how do we get it to not say "1 + 1 != 0..."?

-I honestly just solved this challenge with trial and error.
+I honestly solved this challenge with trial and error.
 I first tried to find the buffer, and once I was able to see how I could modify values, I adjusted so that 1 + 1 would be set to 2.

 ```python
 from pwn import *